Kingxukai/linux/Documentation/arch/x86/boot.rst

 All other fields should be zero.

 .. note::
-     The EFI Handover Protocol is deprecated in favour of the ordinary PE/COFF entry point, combined with the LINUX_EFI_INITRD_MEDIA_GUID based initrd loading protocol (refer to [0] for an example of the bootloader side of this), which removes the need for any knowledge on the part of the EFI bootloader regarding the internal representation of boot_params or any requirements/limitations regarding the placement of the command line and ramdisk in memory, or the placement of the kernel image itself.
+     The EFI Handover Protocol is deprecated in favour of the woke ordinary PE/COFF entry point, combined with the woke LINUX_EFI_INITRD_MEDIA_GUID based initrd loading protocol (refer to [0] for an example of the woke bootloader side of this), which removes the woke need for any knowledge on the woke part of the woke EFI bootloader regarding the woke internal representation of boot_params or any requirements/limitations regarding the woke placement of the woke command line and ramdisk in memory, or the woke placement of the woke kernel image itself.

 [0] https://github.com/u-boot/u-boot/commit/ec80b4735a593961fe701cc3a5d717d4739b0fd0